JacobMuchori/phase-2-code-challenge-2/README.md

 # Project set up
-In the browser, you will see a page with the title: Bank of Flatiron.There is a search bar which allows us to filter the transactions according to the value the user inputs.Below the searchbar, is a form for adding a new transaction and a table containing a list of transactions that have occured in the account.
-To add a new transaction, fill the form above the table and when you click the submit button, the table of transactions will have a new transaction at the bottom.To filter the trnsaction so that it displays the value we specify, fill the searchbar and click the search button to receive the transaction that meets the request.
+In the browser, you will see a page displayed.
+This page been split into two, with the top page being blank, since this is where the user should add their bots, and the bottom page displaying a grid of cards with details of different bots.If you want to add a bot to your collection, click on the card of the bot you want to add and it should be added to the top.To remove a bot from your collection, click on the card of the bot to be removed at the top and it should be removed from your collection.

 # Details of Author
  This challenge was contributed by: